What is Vocal Cord Lateralization?

 Follow-Up

-There will be routine follow-up after this surgery.
-Microlaryngoscopy and bronchoscopy (MLB) is the name of the procedure to look at how the airway is healing.
+There will be routine follow-up visits after this surgery.
+Your child will have another microlaryngoscopy and bronchoscopy (MLB) procedure to look at how the airway is healing.
 The ENT doctor decides when your child needs to have this procedure.

 Some children may continue to have similar symptoms of vocal cord paralysis after surgery.
-Typically, children have marked improvement in breathing after this surgery, such as:
+Typically, children have noticeable improvement in breathing after this surgery, such as:

 - Less shortness of breath during exertion and at rest